rjpbonnal/bioruby-samtools/tutorial/tutorial.md

 ### Average Coverage In A Region

-Similarly, average (arithmetic mean) of coverage can be retrieved, also with start and length parameters
+Similarly, average (arithmetic mean) of coverage can be retrieved with the `average_coverage` method.

     coverages = bam.average_coverage("Chr1", 3000, 1000)  #=> 20.287

-## Getting Pileup Information
+##Getting Pileup Information

 Pileup format represents the coverage of reads over a single base in the reference.
 Getting a Pileup over a region is very easy.
 Note that this